4 Major Advantages of Becoming a Dental Hygienist

 - By the time they reach their teenage years, nearly 60 percent of people have cavities.**

 With training from a dental hygienist college, you can develop the expertise necessary for helping to prevent those and other problems related to oral health.
 Plus, by pursuing this path, you may get the opportunity to experience major benefits such as:

 1. Excellent Pay

 Dental hygiene jobs often come with terrific salaries.
 That's because dental hygienists perform work that tends to generate a lot of steady revenue for the dental offices they work in.
 And even if they work in a different type of work setting, their skills are considered very valuable since regular dental cleanings and checkups are essential for the maintenance of good oral health.

 So how much do dental hygienists make?
 According to national estimates from the period of 2014-2015, the median hourly wage of dental hygienists in Canada was $35.00.
 For full-time work, that equals a salary of about $72,800.
 However, some people in this field have reported hourly wages that could translate to salaries above $100,000.***

 2. Career Security and Flexibility

 One of the biggest advantages of training at dental hygiene schools in Canada is this: It can lead to a reliable career in one of the nation's strongest and fastest-expanding vocational fields.
-In fact, between 2013 and 2022, more than 11,300 job openings could be generated in the category of technical occupations in dental healthcare.
-Yet it's projected that only a little over 9,000 people will seek those jobs.*** So the demand for qualified dental hygienists will likely continue to be strong well into the future.
+In fact, between 2015 and 2024, more than 10,000 job openings could be generated in the category of technical occupations in dental healthcare.*** So the demand for qualified dental hygienists will likely continue to be strong well into the future.

 In addition, people with careers in dental hygiene often have the ability to balance their professional and personal lives in ways that match their individual needs and goals.
 For example, it's possible to find employment opportunities that allow you to work full- or part-time or even on weekends or in the evenings if that's what works best for you.